clone206/dsd2dxd/README.md

 # instead of the default of outputting to the same directory as each input file.
 dsd2dxd -r 88200 -o f -p ../some/other/directory **/*.{dsf,DSF}
 # Convert all .dsf, .dff, and .dsd files in the current directory,
-# recursively, as well as raw dsd from stdin, to wav files, and place
+# recursively, as well as a raw dsd file via stdin, to wav files, and place
 # the converted files into the ./test directory.
-The result
+The test directory must
+# already exist, but any needed subdirectories will be created within.
-# of converting from stdin will be a file named output.wav in the current
+# The result of converting from stdin (-) will be a file named output.wav.
-# directory.
-You can also mix globs like the ones above with directories
+# You can also mix globs (wildcards) like the ones above with directories
 # and stdin as inputs.
 The shell will just expand the globs to a list of
-# files, and dsd2dxd will expand the directories to a list of files.
+# files, and dsd2dxd will also expand the directories to a list of files.
 dsd2dxd -R -o w -p test . - < raw_dsd_file
 ```